 Plankton abundance and diversity

 Table 1 shows the abundance of phytoplankton and zooplankton in River Ose from the month of February, 2022 to January, 2023.
 A total of 265 plankton members were recorded throughout the study period.
-Phytoplankton Phylum that were recorded include: Chlorophyta, Ochrophyta, Bacillariophyta, Cyanobactria and Myzozoa while Zooplankton phylum recorded were Ciliophora, Rotifera and Arthropoda.
-Spirogyra sp which belong to phylum Chlorophyta had the highest relative abundance (8.31%) while Thalassionema sp which belong the phylum Ochrophyta had the least relative abundance (0.38%).
+Phyla of phytoplanktons that were recorded: Chlorophyta, Ochrophyta, Bacillariophyta, Cyanobactria and Myzozoa.
+Zooplankton also recorded while the sampling periods Ciliophora, Rotifera and Arthropoda.
+Spirogyra sp. which belongs to phylum Chlorophyta had the highest relative abundance (8.31%) while Thalassionema sp. which belong the phylum Ochrophyta had the least relative abundance (0.38%).

 Figure 2 represent the monthly relative abundance of plankton of River Ose during the study period.
 Highest relative abundance was recorded in the month of February with 17.36% while the least recorded in August (3.77%).
 Table 2 represent the seasonal abundance of plankton in River Ose.
 Higher abundance of plankton was recorded during the dry season (61.13%) when compared with the raining season (38.38%).
 Shannon wiener diversity index (H) of the plankton was estimated to be 3.25 while Evenness was 0.93.